-That’s an unattributed quote that gets thrown around a lot this time of year-specifically this weekend.
-It’s a thought that’s never quite squared with me.
+That’s an unattributed quote that gets thrown around a lot.
+It’s a thought that’s never quite squared with me though.
 I’m a veteran.
 And when I signed up, I didn’t write any blank checks.
 I signed up to do a job for a reason.
 I did it because it was a good and honorable profession.
-And because it paid for my college.
-And I kept doing it because it paid me well, and took care of my family.
-And when I couldn’t do it any more, I stopped.
+It paid for my college.
+And when that obligation was met I kept doing it because it paid me well and took care of my family.
+And then one day when I couldn’t do it any more, I stopped.
 Or at least I tried.
 But I couldn’t.
 Because I didn’t know how.

-When I started, I never really thought that my life was at risk-any more than anyone else that drove on a freeway to work, or flew a plane for a living or worked on a high-rise construction site.
-I’d like to think that I did it out of patriotism.
+When I started, I never really thought that my life was at risk any more than anyone else that drove on a freeway to work, or flew a plane for a living or worked on a high-rise construction site.
+I’d like to think that I chose the path that I did out of patriotism.
 That I raised my hand because I loved my country and that I wanted to defend our way of life.
 It’s not that I don’t.
 Or that I wouldn’t.
-It’s just been a long time since anyone of us had to actually defend an American’s ability to live the American way.
-Really long-centuries.
+It’s just been a long time since anyone of us had to actually defend an American’s ability to live the American way in America.
+Really long.
+Centuries.
 So when that particular reverence is paid to vets, I struggle with it.
-Because when we’re really honest, most would tell you what I just did.
+Because when we’re really honest, most vets would tell you what I just did.

 There’s something comforting to the notion that those that made the ultimate sacrifice had an expectation that their service may be their end.
-Somehow, it makes us feel better.
-They all knew what they were getting into…something like that.
-The truth is, it doesn’t really work like that.
+Somehow, it makes us feel better about it.
+They all knew what they were getting into.
+Or so goes the story.
+The truth is, that’s not how it works.
 We signed up for our own reasons and hoped for experiences that would help shape us.
 We wanted camaraderie and war stories.
 We wanted the glory of serving during battle and the recognition that came with it.
 None of us wanted to die.
 Almost none of us expected we would.
 But sometimes it happened.
 It’s a heavy price to pay.
-And one that was paid too often over the last two decades.
+And one that’s been paid by too many of our nation’s young.

-There’s one particular marker that sticks out, near the ocean side entrance to the site.
-SGT Alejandro Dominguez, killed June 25th 2008, ten weeks short of his 25th birthday.
+There’s one particular marker that sticks out, near the ocean side entrance.
+SGT Alejandro Dominguez was killed June 25th 2008, ten weeks short of his 25th birthday.
 I didn’t know SGT Dominguez.
 We didn’t serve together.
 His gravestone, his obituary and an official press release with a two line blurb about his death are all I needed to know.

 He woke up on his 18th birthday, September 11, 2001, to see the attack on the World Trade Center.
-The day he was old enough to go to war for his country, his country entered into one.
-Shortly after, he enlisted and made multiple deployments.
-On his last, while serving in Iraq, his vehicle hit a roadside bomb, killing him and SPC Joel Taylor and PFC James Yohn-two soldiers junior to him whose lives he no doubt felt accountable for.
+The day he was old enough to go to war for his country, his country went to war.
+Shortly after, he enlisted and made multiple deployments to Iraq.
+On his last, while serving in Al Anbar, his vehicle hit a roadside bomb, killing him and SPC Joel Taylor and PFC James Yohn, two soldiers junior to him whose lives he no doubt felt accountable for.

-There’s a narrative you could build that sounds like this.
-SGT Dominguez, born on 9/11, in an act of patriotism rushed out to defend his country and willingly sacrificed himself to defend our way of life.
+There’s a narrative about SGT Dominguez that you could build that sounds like this.
+He was born on 9/11.
+In an act of patriotism he rushed out to defend his country and willingly sacrificed himself to defend our way of life.
 In the end he payed the ultimate sacrifice for our freedom.
 May he rest in peace.

-Knowing what I know about the young men and women I served with, there’s probably a lot of truth to that.
+Knowing what I know about the young men and women I served with, there’s probably truth to that.
 But I also know something else.
 It’s incomplete.

 SGT Dominguez did his part.
 He raised his hand.
 And served his time.
 But he went back for more.
 Because like so many, he did write that blank check.
 Not to America.
 But to the life of a soldier at war.

 In 2004, about the time that SGT Dominguez was heading out for his first deployment, I was coming home.
-I’d just completed back to back pumps in Operation Enduring Freedom.
-And I was done.
+I’d just completed back to back tours in Operation Enduring Freedom.
+I was done.
 I resigned my commission and transitioned out a few weeks after I returned to be with my wife and start a family.
-About six months later, Operation Red Wings went down-the mission that would eventually be made into the movie Lone Survivor.
+About six months later, Operation Red Wings went down.
+It was the mission that would eventually be made into the movie Lone Survivor.
 19 Special Operations personnel were lost.
+Men I knew.